-The new covenant, however, is seen to be far superior to the old, for it is open and freely accessible to all mankind, Jew and Gentile alike.
-And although it is also unattainable in our own strength, God in His grace has caused it to become attainable to all who are in Christ – for Jesus chose to die in our place, and become a curse for us, so that we might become the righteousness of God in Him.
+The New Covenant, however, is seen to be far superior to the old.
+Although given to Israel, it is open and freely accessible to all mankind, Jew and Gentile alike.
+And although it is also unattainable in our own strength, God in His grace has caused it to become attainable to all who are "in Christ" – for Jesus chose to die in our place, and become a curse for us, so that we might become the righteousness of God in Him.

 God, in His grace, had ordained that His only Son would be born into the human race so that He could live a sinless life, and fulfil all the righteousness requirements of the Law, on behalf of everyone who would believe on His name.
 He would then pay the price for our sin through His sacrificial death.

-The blood Christ shed on the cross confirmed the legitimacy of the new covenant Just as Moses was the arbitrator God used to mediate between Himself and His people in the giving of the first covenant, it was Jesus, His dearly beloved Son, Who became the mediator of the new covenant
+The blood of Christ shed on the cross, confirmed the legitimacy of the New Covenant.
+Just as Moses was the arbitrator used, by God, to mediate between Himself and His people in the giving of the first covenant, it was Jesus, His dearly beloved Son, Who would become the Mediator of the New Covenant.

 The old covenant was perfect, reflecting the goodness of God, but it was impossible for man to attain to the standard of righteousness that the Law demanded.
 And yet that same impossible standard was fulfilled in every detail by the one and only perfect Man – the man Christ Jesus.
 He was identified with our sin so that we might be identified with His righteousness.

-The old covenant dictated the death-sentence for imperfect humanity, for no-one could ever be good enough to meet its unattainable demands and reach its absolute perfection.
-The old covenant, therefore, placed every member of the human race under its eternal curse, for all have sinned and all fall short of the glory of God.
+The Old Covenant dictated a death-sentence for imperfect humanity, for no-one could ever be good enough to fulfil its unattainable demands and reach absolute perfection.
+The Old Covenant, therefore, placed every member of the human race under its eternal curse, for all have sinned and all fall short of the glory of God.
 ALL are condemned under the curse of the prefect Law - for it identifies everyman as a condemned sinner.

 The spilt blood of bulls and goats that were slaughtered on the altar of sacrifice during the pre-cross dispensation of Law, could only cover the sin of the people.
 Sin could only be covered, until the perfect, human, sacrifice.. in the Person and work of Jesus Christ came to pay the full and finished price for sin, when He cut the New Covenant in His blood - a covenant that will be ratified when Israel finally acknowledges Jesus as Lord.

-As such, the new covenant has become the crowning glory of this age and the apex of excellence for all who are sprinkled with His atoning blood.
-The bloody sacrifice that Abel offered to the Lord, to cover his own sins when he killed the firstling of his flock, was acceptable to God for he was a man of faith who trusted God’s promise of a coming Saviour... by sacrificing a lamb on an altar to as a covering for his sin.
+As such, the New Covenant has become the crowning glory of this age and the apex of excellence for all who are sprinkled with His atoning blood.
+The bloody sacrifice that Abel offered to the Lord, to cover his own sins, when he killed the firstling of his flock, was acceptable to God for.
+Able was a man of faith who trusted God’s promise of a coming Saviour... by sacrificing a lamb on an altar to as a covering for his sin.